Band or DJ for a wedding?

 Are you a fan of numerous genres?
 Eclectic taste of music?
 Diverse Spotify play history?
 You sound like me.
 Let’s dive in!

 The general rule of thumb is that DJ’s are cheaper than bands.
 This is because you are paying for fewer people and less equipment.
+Prices vary.
+An experienced wedding DJ will usually cost at least $1200 plus GST.

 I think that nothing can beat a live band when everything goes according to plan.
 The drums are thumping, the sweat is dripping and the energy is primal.
 It’s the preferred option for artists like Eminem, Rhianna, Usher etc. Even though their recorded music doesn’t usually include live drums.
 It’s just better.